Skip to content

 This page covers the protection and compliance measures Vercel takes to ensure the security of your data, including DDoS mitigation, SOC2 Type 2 compliance, Data encryption, and more.

-General Data Protection Regulation (GDPR), is a comprehensive EU-wide data protection law that governs the use, sharing, transfer, and processing of EU resident personal data.
+The EU General Data Protection Regulation (GDPR), is a comprehensive data protection law that governs the use, sharing, transfer, and processing of EU personal data.
+For UK personal data, the provisions of the EU GDPR have been incorporated into UK law as the UK GDPR

-Vercel is GDPR compliant, which means that we commit to the following:
+Vercel supports GDPR compliance, which means that we commit to the following:

-• Maintaining appropriate technical and organizational security measures surrounding customer data
+• Implement and maintain appropriate technical and organizational security measures surrounding customer data

 • Notify our customers without undue delay of any data breaches

-For more information on how Vercel protects your personal data, and the data of your customers, please refer to our Privacy Policy.
+For more information on how Vercel protects your personal data, and the data of your customers, refer to our Privacy Policy and Data Processing Addendum.

-Payment Card Industry Data Security Standard (PCI) is a standard that defines the security and privacy requirements for payment card processing.
+Payment Card Industry Data Security Standard (PCI DSS) is a standard that defines the security and privacy requirements for payment card processing.
+PCI compliance requires that businesses who handle customer credit card information adhere to a set of information security standards.

 The Vercel Edge Network and deployment platform primarily uses Amazon Web Services (AWS), and currently has 18 different regions and an Anycast network with global IP addresses.